 Speaking of diaper changes, don’t bring an entire trips’ worth of diapers with you unless absolutely necessary.
-Every gas station and grocery store carries disposable diapers.
-Save space and pack a small bag of diapers and then buy more when you need them.
+Every grocery store carries diapers.
+Save space and pack a small bag of diapers, and buy more when you need them.

 Another of the basic toddler travel essentials to consider is the stroller.
-Whether you’re flying or driving, you want to keep your supplies lightweight and to a minimum.
+Whether you’re flying or driving, keep your supplies lightweight and to a minimum.

 Personally, I love my Summer Infant 3D Lite stroller, a perfect mid-price stroller.
 It has a basket for storage while still folding compactly.
 It’s lightweight to carry, tall enough for my husband to comfortably push, and can even recline all the way.

 Once you’ve gotten your toddler into a sleep routine, not even a trip to Disneyland seems worth breaking it.
-The real question is: where is your toddler going to sleep?
-Will she have a bed ready at grandma’s house or do you need to bring something for her to sleep on?
+The real question is: where is he going to sleep?
+Will he have a bed ready at grandma’s house, or do you need to bring something for him to sleep on?

-If your toddler still sleeps in a crib, the Graco pack ‘n Play is the way to go.
-Every parent should have one—they are so handy.
+If he still sleeps and naps in a crib, a portable one is the way to go.
 I love how easy they are to set up and take down.
 That said, they are a bit bulkier, so they could be problematic if you fly.

-If space is at a premium or if you fly a lot, I would definitely check out the KidCo Peapod.
+If space is at a premium or if you fly a lot, check out the KidCo Peapod.
 It’s a small travel bed that folds up into a small bag.
-Just remember, it’s only sized for toddlers, so they could quickly outgrow it.
+Just remember, it’s only sized for toddlers, so kids could quickly outgrow it.

 4. Entertainment for your toddler

-No one wants to be that mom with the screaming toddler on an airplane, or travel 14 hours in the car with a screaming one-year-old.
+No one wants to be that mom with the toddler yelling on an airplane, or travel 14 hours in the car with a screaming one-year-old.
 Trust me, I’ve been both.

 You can try songs and games, but when traveling with a toddler, I go straight to the electronics.
 I know I said there is no magical item to keep toddlers entertained, but the closest I have found are Disney movies.
-My children become enraptured when a movie is playing, and I milk it for all it’s worth.
+My children become enraptured in their car seats, and I milk it for all it’s worth.

 When my oldest was two, I bought some digital copies of movies, and they were worth the investment.
 Now, five years later, we still watch those same movies, plus a few I’ve added over the years.

-And one of my best purchases ever was a TFY headrest mount for my tablet.
+And one of my best purchases ever was a TFY headrest mount for ipads and tablets.
 If you don’t have a DVD player in your vehicle, just strap the mount on a car headrest and suddenly your tablet is a movie screen.
 (Plus, it keeps your tablet out of your toddler’s sticky little hands!)

 5. Miscellaneous toddler travel essentials

-- Crayola Twistables.
+- Peel off markers.
 No more broken crayons or colored pencils you have to sharpen.

 - Reusable Sticker books.
 Let your toddler go wild placing stickers everywhere.
-Just plan on pulling a few out of her hair at the end of the day.
+These books fit perfectly on her lap.

 - Look and Find books.
 With plenty to find on every page, these books keep toddlers entertained longer than a regular story book.